slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Anything that is successful is a series of mistakes."
 -- Billie Armstrong [1972]*

+> *"Nothing is more common than unsuccessful people with talent.
+Leave the house before you find something worth staying in for."
+-- Banksy [1974]*

 > *"The success formula: solve your own problems and freely share the solutions." (...)
 "The price of growth is outgrowing people." (...)
 "Predicting failure is easier than predicting success." (...)
 "If you could literally just sit for 30 minutes and be happy, you are successful."
 -- Naval Ravikant [1974]*

+> *"Doubt kills more dreams than failure ever will."
+-- Suzy Kassem [1975]*

+> *"The most successful people I know believe in themselves almost to the point of delusion."
+-- Sam Altman [1985]*

 > *"Want to get ahead in life?
 Start genuinely rooting for others to succeed.
 It’s as simple as that."
 -- Sahil Bloom [1991]*